itsRevela/Simple-GPT-3.5-Turbo-Desktop-Interface/README.md

 ## Requirements

 - An API key from OpenAI.
 You can get it from the OpenAI website after registration.
-- Python 3.7 or higher
+- Python 3.7 or higher (I compiled this program with Python 3.11.3)
 - openai module
 - tkinter module
 - pyperclip module